 §4.5: Systems.
 While the training data (§4.6: DATA) determines the theoretical information available for foundation models, and model architectures (§4.1: MODELING) and training objectives (§4.2: TRAINING) determine how much of this information can be extracted, computer systems determine what is practically achievable.
 Systems are a key bottleneck for scaling in terms of data and model size, both of which appear to reliably track with improvements in capabilities.
-To ensure that we can train the next generation of foundation models, software, and hardware.
+To ensure that we can train the next generation of foundation models efficiently (with respect to time and cost), we will require the co-design of algorithms, models, software, and hardware.
 This co-design is already starting to happen to in various forms, from carefully tuned parallelism strategies to new architectures such as retrieval-based and mixture-of-expert models.
 Beyond training, we consider what will be required to deploy applications on top of foundation models (e.g., efficient inference).

-§4.6: Data is the lifeblood of foundation models; the training data of these models largely determines what these capabilities these models can acquire.
+§4.6: Data.
+Data is the lifeblood of foundation models; the training data of these models largely determines what these capabilities these models can acquire.
 The centrality of data is not unique to foundation models; recent calls for data-centric AI [Press 2021; Ré 2021] indicate the pervasive importance of managing, understanding, and documenting data used to train machine learning models.
 For foundation models specifically, the current modus operandi is for training data to be selected using unspecified or unclear principles with a general lack of transparency regarding the nature of training data.
 We believe an alternative approach is needed to re-imagine the data ecosystem surrounding foundation models: we draw upon work on data visualization and management to propose a data hub for foundation models.
 We articulate how this proposal relates to many of the relevant data-centric considerations for foundation models: selection, curation, documentation, access, visualization and inspection, quality assessment, and legal regulation.